-Table of Contents

-Units:

-Number outstanding before this offering 0

-Number outstanding after this offering 30,000,000(1)

-Ordinary shares:

-Number outstanding before this offering 8,625,000(2)(3)

-Number outstanding after this offering 37,500,000(1)(3)(4)

-Warrants:

-Number of private placement warrants to be sold in a private placement simultaneously with this offering

-Number of warrants to be outstanding after this offering and the private placement

-Exercisability:

-Each whole warrant offered in this offering is exercisable to purchase one Class A ordinary share.
+Units: Number outstanding before this offering 0 Number outstanding after this offering 30,000,000 (1) Ordinary shares: Number outstanding before this offering 8,625,000 (2)(3) Number outstanding after this offering 37,500,000 (1)(3)(4) Warrants: Number of private placement warrants to be sold in a private placement simultaneously with this offering Number of warrants to be outstanding 8,250,000 (1) after this offering and the private placement 18,250,000 (1)(5) Exercisability: Each whole warrant offered in this offering is exercisable to purchase one Class A ordinary share.
 Only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.

-We have structured each unit to contain one-third of one warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar special purpose acquisition companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect of the warrants upon completion of a business combination as compared to units that each contain a warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses.

-Assumes no exercise of the underwriter's over-allotment option and 1,125,000 founder shares are surrendered to us for no consideration.

-(2) Includes up to 1,125,000 founder shares that will be surrendered to us for no consideration depending on the extent to which the underwriter's over-allotment option is exercised.

-(3) Comprised of 30,000,000 Class A ordinary shares included in the units to be sold in this offering and 7,500,000 Class B ordinary shares (or founder shares).
-Founder shares are currently classified as Class B ordinary shares, which shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Founder shares conversion and anti-dilution rights."
+We have structured each unit to contain one-third of one warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar special purpose acquisition companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect of the warrants upon completion of a business combination as compared to units that each contain a warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses. for no consideration.
+(2) Includes up to 1,125,000 founder share to which the underwriter's over-allotme (3) Comprised of 30,000,000 Class A ord Class B ordinary shares (or founder s s's over-allotment option and 1,125,000 founder shares are surrendered to us s that will be surrendered to us for no consideration depending on the extent ent option is exercised. linary shares included in the units to be sold in this offering and 7,500,000 hares).
+Founder shares are currently classified as Class B ordinary shares, rt into Class A ordinary shares concurrently with or immediately following below adjacent to the caption "Founder shares conversion and anti-dilution rights."
 (4) Assumes surrender of all 1,125,000 founder shares.
 Up to 1,125,000 founder shares will be surrendered to us for no consideration depending on the extent to which the underwriter's over-allotment option is exercised.

+the consummation of our initial business combination on a one-for-one basis, subject to adjustment as described